FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 ```

 #### **search-immediate**
 The `search-immediate` attribute ensures, that a search is automatically triggered as soon as `ff-communication` was successfully attached to the DOM.
 The triggered search request uses the current URL parameters in conjunction with the settings provided by `ff-communication`-attributes.
-If no search query is provided through the url or an attribute `*` will be used as default (search for all products).
+If no search query is provided through the URL or an attribute `*` will be used as default (search for all products).

 **NOTE**